TorkamaniLab/rna_seq/README.md

 Project Organization
 --------------------

-This pipeline relies on a variety of external tools, all of which are configured using the `setup.sh` script, and the requirements.txt.
+This pipeline relies on a variety of external tools.
+Please make sure the paths are up to date for these tools.

-All custom scripts are kept in the project's `bin/` directory and are referenced from the main pipeline file.

 Shortcut execution scripts are located on the top level and are the preferred way to execute the pipeline.